RadzRatz/Ratz-Mod/README.md

 Eternal Items mod adds quite a lot of known items to a single mod.

-Whether you want Ingots, Gears, Ore Blocks and even Raw Ores, you will find 'almost' EVERYTHING in one spot!
+Whether you want Ingots, Foods, Gears, Ore Blocks and even Raw Ores, you will find 'almost' EVERYTHING in one spot!

 We even have quite a lot of NEW Items for you use!

-**Note**: These items DO NOT HAVE a recipe included, items such as Gears, Ingots, Ore Blocks and Raw Ores do have a recipe!
+**Note**: These items DO NOT HAVE a recipe included, items such as Gears, Ingots, Metal Blocks, Nuggets, Ore Blocks and Raw Ores do have a recipe!
 But this mod was created with the intent to be used in --LOTS-- of Modpacks, but ||**Catalyst Evolution Modpack**|| is the main focus of this mod.

 We also added new items for known mods like: